All Products

 • If the Value column returns a non-empty value (such as DHE-RSA-AES256-GCM-SHA384), the current connection is encrypted.

 • If the Value column is empty, the current connection is not encrypted.
-Check whether the client configuration is correct.
+Check whether your client configuration is correct.

 Maintenance and management

-To modify the SSL-protected endpoint, click Configure SSL in the corresponding endpoint section.
+To change the protected endpoint, click Configure SSL for the desired endpoint.

 Important

-After you modify the protected endpoint, the SSL certificate is automatically updated, and your cluster is restarted.
-We recommend that you perform this operation during off-peak hours.
+Changing the protected endpoint automatically updates the SSL certificate and restarts your cluster.
+Perform this operation during off-peak hours.

 Important

-Updating the certificate validity period restarts the cluster.
-We recommend that you perform this operation during off-peak hours to minimize business impact.
+Updating the validity period of the certificate restarts the cluster.
+Schedule this operation during off-peak hours.

 1. On the SSL Settings tab, click Update Validity Period.